Stacktape

 Migrating from Heroku

-This guide describes how to migrate your application running on Heroku to AWS using Stacktape.
-Using Stacktape, you can deploy your web services and databases similarly to deploying them on Heroku.
-Main reason for using AWS instead of Heroku are:
+This guide describes how to migrate an application from Heroku to AWS using Stacktape.
+With Stacktape, you can deploy your web services and databases in a similar way to Heroku, but with the benefits of AWS, such as:

-• your own VPC (private network) out of the box,
+• A dedicated VPC (private network) out of the box.

-• broader support of resources (containers, lambda functions, batch jobs, dynamo...).
+• A broader range of supported resources (containers, Lambda functions, batch jobs, DynamoDB tables, etc.).

-It is possible to continue using other Heroku add-ons while your app is running on AWS by copying over the appropriate environment variables — e.g., if you are using Heroku’s Sendgrid add-on, set SENDGRID_USERNAME and SENDGRID_PASSWORD in your service environment variables.
+You can continue to use other Heroku add-ons while your application is running on AWS by copying the appropriate environment variables.
+For example, if you use Heroku's SendGrid add-on, you can set SENDGRID_USERNAME and SENDGRID_PASSWORD in your service's environment variables.

 Prerequisites

-1. You should have a Stacktape account.
-If you do not have a Stacktape account, create one here.
+1. A Stacktape account.
+If you do not have one, you can create one here.

 Concepts mapping

-The following table explains how some Heroku concepts map to the Stacktape concepts.
+The following table explains how some Heroku concepts map to Stacktape concepts.

 HerokuStacktape